smapiot/piral/docs/specs/feed-api-specification.md

 If the `requireRef` field is used then `PiletMetadataV1` will be used implicitly.
 In this case, the pilet is integrated via a `currentScript`-based mechanism.
 The `requireRef` describes the name of the global require function, which must be pilet specific and should be unique across all pilets.
 For more information on the `requireRef` have a look at the pilet specification.

 In `PiletMetadataV1` the role of `hash` is replaced by an optional `integrity` field.
 While hash could be anything (we recommend SHA1) the `integrity` actually follows the browser specification (see references) and must be prefixed with a valid hash method (e.g., `sha384-`) followed by the base64 encoded hash.

+For `PiletMetadataV2` pilets to be identified accurately the `spec` field needs to be available and set to `v2`.
+Otherwise, from the metadata perspective these pilets are almost identical to `PiletMetadataV1`.
+The major difference is that the actual JavaScript code is conforming to SystemJS instead of UMD.

 The `custom` field can be used to transport any custom data into your Piral instance.
 This can be helpful for some fixed constants, translations, or some other relevant information.